-Two pieces of mainstream software running on Windows (Scratch and Nuke) have licensed the ProRes encoder from Apple.
+A few pieces of software running on Windows (Scratch, Nuke, and Nucoda) have licensed the ProRes encoder from Apple.
 That means that they’re actually running Apple’s code, so they produce real, dependable, ProRes files exactly as they would appear if encoded by Final Cut Pro.

 First of all, they’re expensive.

 A full license of Scratch costs $3,000.
 You can rent it by the month at $79, but that’s still not cheap.
 Nuke costs $1,215 quarterly.
 These are amazing tools, but they’re finishing tools, so they’re designed to enter the workflow after the edit is finished.

 One way to make it work is to do your entire edit in Media Composer or Premiere, export to an uncompressed or very high-fidelity intermediate codec, import that into your finishing software, and then re-compress that file into ProRes.
 Assuming you used the right intermediate codec, you could get perfectly good results with that workflow, but it’s adding a lot more time and complication.
 You’re also going to have to repeat that process every time you export a new version.

 One other solution that’s technically not “on Windows” but could work for a Windows workflow is Telestream’s cloud transcode service.
 Telestream uses official Apple encoders, so you have the quality guarantee.
 You could theoretically repeat that same workflow I just mentioned.
 You would export a very-high-fidelity codec from your editing software, upload it to Telestream’s cloud, and download the compressed file.
 But that’s going to take even longer than the Scratch/Nuke solution because uploading that file is probably going to take a long time to upload.
 You have to pay for Telestream Cloud, though not nearly as much as the other two options.